 Make use of out of the box features

-As part of migration, employee training needs to be planned.
-End user training involves navigating and operating SharePoint 2013 / office 365 while training for development teams involves the new app development model.
+As part of the migration, employee training needs to be planned.
+End-user training involves navigating and operating SharePoint 2013 / office 365 while training for development teams involves the new app development model.
 Early training maximizes efficiencies and cuts costs.

 Single-sign on without prompting the user for credentials